litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 And if necessary you can hard code the node the Deployment schedules a pod to with `nodeName`.

-## LiteSpeed Kubernetes ADC Controller Arguments
+## LiteSpeed Kubernetes Ingress Controller Arguments

-The LiteSpeed Kubernetes ADC Controller arguments are specified in helm with the `extraArgs` list above or if you are creating or modifying your own .yaml files in `spec/template/spec/containers/args`.
+The LiteSpeed Kubernetes Ingress Controller arguments are specified in helm with the `extraArgs` list above or if you are creating or modifying your own .yaml files in `spec/template/spec/containers/args`.
 In yaml files an initial leading dash is required for repeating parameters and the second double leading dash is required for all controller arguments.
 When using helm `extraArgs` do not use leading dashes and comma separate parameters.

 | Name | Description | Value |
 | - | - | - |